• Skip to primary navigation

 Yes!
 The MOBILE Act applies to massage therapists because the profession is regulated by the Florida Department of Health (DOH).
 If you’re actively practicing in another state, you may be eligible—provided you meet the criteria below.

-Key Requirements for Licensure by Endorsement (Specifically for Massage Therapists)
+Key Requirements for Licensure under the Mobile Act (Specifically for Massage Therapists)

 Here’s what you need to qualify: